-In these passages is the account of Solomon dedicating the Temple and praying to God while kneeling on top of the altar.
+In this daily Bible reading is the account of Solomon dedicating the Temple and praying to God while kneeling on top of the altar.
 Solomon’s prayer was insightful in that he prayed that God would restore Israel if and when they turned from God.
 Solomon must have known this would happen, and he prayed that God would forgive Israel.

-God is a forgiving God who will forgive us if we repent of our sins, if we sincerely turn from them.
-God will punish people and nations for sinning against Him.
+God is a forgiving God who will forgive us if we repent of our sins and turn away from them.
+He will punish people and nations for sinning against Him.
 However, God always provides a way to return to His good graces.

 If we sin we should expect to have consequences for the sin, but we should not give up hope.
-Rather, we must humble ourselves and pray for God’s forgiveness, knowing that we will be forgiven and again allowed to be close to Him.
+Rather, we must humble ourselves and pray for God’s forgiveness, knowing that He will forgive us and again allow us to be close to Him.